base-org/web/apps/base-docs/docs/tools/network-faucets.md

 ## Bware Labs Faucet

 [Bware Labs Faucet](https://bwarelabs.com/faucets) is an easy to use faucet with no registration required.
-You can use Bware Labs Faucet to claim Base Goerli testnet ETH for free - one claim per 24 hours.
+You can use Bware Labs Faucet to claim Base Sepolia testnet ETH for free - one claim per 24 hours.

 :::info